erikjanwestendorp/UmbracoDocs/Reference/Cache/index.md

 _This section refers to how to implement caching features in the Umbraco application in a consistent way that will work in both single server environments and load balanced (multi-server) environments.
 The caching described in this section relates to application caching in the context of a web application only._

+## IF YOU ARE CACHING, PLEASE READ THIS

+Although caching is a pretty standard concept it is very important to make sure that caching is done correctly and consistently.
+It is always best to ensure performance is at its best before applying any cache and also beware of *over caching* as this can cause degraded performance in your application because of cache turnover.

+In normal environments caching seems to be a pretty standard concept.
+If you are a package developer or developer who is going to publish a codebase to a loadbalanced environment then you need to be aware of how to invalidate your cache properly, so that it works in load balanced environments.
+If it is not done correctly then your package and/or codebase will not work the way that you would expect in a load balanced scenario.

 ## Getting and clearing cached content

 [See our example on how to cache tags](examples/tags.md).